 Like conventional hearing instruments, the Ponto System has the ability to work with FM systems, EduMic and Connectivity devices.
-These options should be considered for paediatric fittings, especially for school-aged children who could benefit from additional assistance in the classroom.
+These options should be considered for pediatric fittings, especially for school-aged children who could benefit from additional assistance in the classroom.

-Cosmetically, the Ponto sound processors feature a colour palette which is designed to blend with many hair colours.
-For patients who wish to personalise their processor, both stickers and skins are available.
-The Softband is also available in several colours.
+Cosmetically, the Ponto sound processors feature a color palette that is designed to blend with many hair colors.
+For patients who wish to personalize their processor, both stickers and skins are available.
+The Softband is also available in several colors.
 Detailed information on all products is available in the Product catalogue.